Toronto Pearson International Airport: Infield Concourse

-The Infield Concourse (IFC) was originally built to handle traffic displaced during the development and construction of the current Terminal 1.
-Its 11 gates were opened gradually throughout 2002 and 2003, and a business lounge was opened in 2005.
-In 2009, the Infield Concourse was closed for regular operations in conjunction with the official opening of the newly constructed Terminal 1.
-However, the GTAA retained plans to reactivate the IFC for regular operations whenever necessary to accommodate seasonal or overflow demand.
+The Infield Concourse (IFC) was originally built to handle passenger traffic during the construction of the current Terminal 1.
+Its 11 gates opened gradually between 2002 and 2003.
+In 2009, the facility was closed for regular operations after the completion of the new Terminal 1, although the Greater Toronto Airports Authority retained it for potential future use.

-The terminal was substantially renovated in late 2015 to serve as a dedicated terminal for incoming government-sponsored refugees of the Syrian civil war.
-Further renovations were completed at the Infield Concourse in early 2018 and on June 5, 2018, the terminal was reactivated for summer operations by the GTAA to act as an extension of Terminal 3 with the purpose of providing required additional bridged gates.
-Passengers are transported by bus between Terminal 3 and the IFC.
+The terminal was renovated in 2015 to serve as a reception facility for government-sponsored refugees of the Syrian civil war.
+Additional renovations were completed in 2018, and the concourse was reactivated as an extension of Terminal 3 to accommodate seasonal demand.
+Passengers traveling through the IFC are transported by bus between Terminal 3 and the concourse.